RLittlesII/rodneylittlesii/drafts/posts/null-is-the-absence-of-a-thing.md

 ### Write tests that verify behaviors

 I am not going to tell you to test all the things™.
 I am going to tell you that verifying the behavior of something that returns `null` is a good idea.
 You want to know how your system responds to `null` inputs and outputs.
 You don't want to leave it to chance.
 A few well-constructed tests can give you some clarity and potentially reduce regressions.

+## What's next?!

+Hopefully this provides you some ideas to turning on C# Nullable Reference Types in a codebase.
+I know this isn't a comprehensive list, nor is it a step by step guide.
+I have tried to mimic one approach for every codebase I encounter.
+I am learning that using the same guidelines and finding the right seams is a manageable approach.
+So go forth and capture the _null-state_, don't allow it to bring down applications.
+Enable the feature at your pace and understand what `nullability` means in your codebase!

 ### Links